Kenji Johjima: Seattle Mariners

+Prior to his MLB debut, Johjima played in the 2006 World Baseball Classic.
+He batted .333 in nine games as Japan won the inaugural international tournament.

 On April 3, 2006, Johjima and Ichiro Suzuki became the first pair of Japanese position players to take the field in an MLB starting lineup.

-Johjima hit a home run in each of his first two Major League games against the Los Angeles Angels of Anaheim on April 3 and April 4, in Seattle.
-He was the first catcher since Jerry Moore in 1884 to hit a home run in his first Major League game.
+Johjima hit a home run in each of his first two MLB games against the Los Angeles Angels of Anaheim on April 3 and April 4, in Seattle.
+He was the first catcher since Jerry Moore in 1884 to hit a home run in his first major league game.